jmoro0408/jmoro0408.github.io/_projects/2023-01-12-podcast_recommender.md

 We can see that the algorithm has definitely managed to capture several overarching topics and keywords!

 ## Final Conclusions
-This project was primarily to learn more about natural language processing and recomendations using topic modelling.
+This project was primarily to learn more about natural language processing and recommendations using topic modelling.
 Future work I would like to undertake to build on these results:
-1. Further hyperparameter tuning, particuarly on the sensitivity of removing common and rare words, and gensim's $alpha$ and $eta$ parameters.
+1. Further hyperparameter tuning, particularly on the sensitivity of removing common and rare words, and gensim's $alpha$ and $eta$ parameters.
-2. Host these results on my github pages for people to explore recomendations for themselves, and allow for interactive exploration of the pyLDAvis results.
+2. Host these results on my github pages for people to explore recommendations for themselves, and allow for interactive exploration of the pyLDAvis results.

 Oh, and to answer the question on the <i>The Dyatlov Pass Mystery</i> episodes, you should check out:
 * <i>How Cannibalism Works</i>